 Yield farming can be a very profitable way to earn money passively if you have a smart strategy.
 However, if you don’t manage the risks, there is a possibility to lose your money, like with every other investment.
 DYOR and invest smart!

-Bitlocus will introduce fixed-term farming at the end of September, so get ready to put your idle assets to work for you in return for great rewards!
+Bitlocus introduced fixed-term farming, so get ready to put your idle assets to work for you in return for great rewards!